 How to be SunSmart this summer when fishing by Fishing Mad.
-Fishing generally means many hours under the sun-exposed to harmful UV exposure.
+Fishing generally means many hours under the sun exposed to harmful UV exposure.
 Isolated cases have you prone to sunburn and dehydration but the long-term effects over time can be significant such as melanoma or skin cancer.
 This article will walk you through some easy ways to ensure you can enjoy fishing in the outdoors whilst being SunSmart.

-I have pale white skin and burn very easily.
+I have pale skin and burn very easily.
 I spent countless hours on my kayak and boat fishing and have some key tips to share with you to stay SunSmart this summer.
-Most which are easy to achieve and very low cost to buy.
+Most of which are easy to achieve and very low cost to buy.
 Some of these suggestions will be obvious and have been drilled into us for years whilst others may take you by surprise.

 Fishing UV Face and Neck shields

 These have easily become my number one sun smart product.
 I never leave to go fishing without one.
 But there are some key things you need to know when buying one.

 The cheap entry-level ones which you find at online stores like eBay work, but they use thicker restrictive material which makes them quite uncomfortable.
 It’s not as easy to breathe, if you wear glasses, they fog up continually and they don’t allow wind to pass through the shield to keep you comfortable so you will sweat heavily with them.
 Spend a few extra dollars and buy a proper breathable one.

 I have tested just about every face shield on the market.
 The good ones are made from a high quality UPF50+ breathable material to keep you comfortable and protected, properly shaped to keep your neck and eyes protected, allow you to wear glasses or sunglasses and have breathable holes so for those who wear glasses you don’t fog up as much.

 The best ones I have used include.